 - Some employers (e.g. US Department of Veterans Affairs aka VA) only accept internship experience gained at APA-accredited internship programs.

 - Many CAPIC internships offer 1500 hours of Supervised Professional Experience (SPE), while some states (and Doctoral Academic Programs) require 2000 hours.
 Individual internships should be reviewed or contacted regarding their annual SPE hours, and whether additional hours can be accrued, if desired.

 - CAPIC encourages but does not require internships to provide stipends to its interns.
 Approximately half of CAPIC internships are funded (i.e. provide stipends).

-- Like APPIC internships, CAPIC internships are member-organizations, and are not accrediting bodies recognized by the Dept of Education or by CHEA.
+- Like APPIC, CAPIC is a member-organization, and while both have membership standards, neither are accrediting bodies recognized by the Dept of Education or by CHEA.

 To ensure out-of-state students and their Doctoral Academic Programs understand the nature and the requirements of a CAPIC internship, both must complete an attestation.